Makenashyere/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that list directory contents in long format
+script that lists all files including hidden in long